AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/web-automation.md

 ---
 Overview
 --------
-Control browsers with Bellatrix web module.
+Control browsers with BELLATRIX web module.
 Ability to restart every time to make sure that new browser comes with new cookies and cache, restart on fail or reused if the previous test’s browser was the same.

 ### Wait Elements ###